whitelotusapps/Gemini-2.5-Pro-Preview/README.md

 	- Colony
 		- S03E07
 			- 00:31:30
-				- Jack and Katie are having a discussion in the kitchen and Katie says "This is as good as its going to get" and Jack says, "That's not the Katie Bowman I knew in LA." and Katie replies, "I left that behind."
+				- Jack and Katie are having a discussion in the kitchen and Katie says "This is as good as its going to get" and Jack says, "That"s not the Katie Bowman I knew in LA." and Katie replies, "I left that behind."

 What do you want?
 	- Lost
 		- S05E19
 			- 00:06:00
-				- Sawyer and Jack are out in the forest and Sawyer is telling Jack that he doesn't "speak destiny" and that what he understands is that a man does what he does because he wants something for himself.
+				- Sawyer and Jack are out in the forest and Sawyer is telling Jack that he doesn"t "speak destiny" and that what he understands is that a man does what he does because he wants something for himself.
 				- Sawyer asks Jack, "What do you want, Jack?"

 I changed my mind, an example of the feminine changing